Automattic/component-themes/src/themes/components/README.md

 4. All its data should come from props.
 There ideally should be no calls to outside libraries, unless it's just for processing data.
 5. It should include meta-data about its editable props.
 Rather than, or in addition to, using React's `propTypes`, you can export an `editableProps` property on the Component object which contains meta-data about each prop.
 The meta-data should be an object that has two properties of its own: `type` (a string describing the property type, like `'boolean'` or `'string'` or `'array'`), and `label` (a string description for that property).
 6. It must be registered in JS by calling `ComponentThemes.registerComponent()` before the theme is rendered.
-7. It must be registered in PHP by including the component file before the theme is rendered.
+7. It must be registered in PHP by including the component file before the theme is rendered and calling `Component_Themes::register_component()`.

 Here's an example component: